XyLost/ip-extractor-sorter/README.md

 ---

-## Random Subset Generation
+### Step 4 — Optional Random Subset

-After creating the main output file, the script can generate an additional random subset.
+After generating the main output file, the script can create an additional random subset.

 Example: